Understanding Parametric Knowledge Injection in Retrieval-Augmented Generation: Reassessing Parametric RAG

+\heading{Evaluation Metric} Prior studies on parametric RAG predominantly relied on the F1 score.
+We argue that this metric is unreliable for assessing knowledge injection, as it is highly sensitive to response length and lexical overlaps, often failing to capture semantic equivalence.
+As illustrated in Figure~\ref{fig:case_study}, T-RAG provides a correct but detailed answer, yielding in a low F1 of 0.33 due to the length penalty.
+In contrast, P-RAG generates a concise output, achieving a perfect F1 of 1.0.
+Consequently, F1 exhibits a bias that inflates the performance of parametric RAG—rewarding its tendency toward template-like brevity rather than genuine knowledge acquisition.

+To mitigate these limitations, we adopt \textbf{HasAnswer accuracy} as our primary evaluation metric.
+This metric checks whether the generated response contains the ground-truth answer or a consistent equivalent, decoupling correctness from verbosity.
+We implement this using an LLM-as-a-judge framework, drawing on recent work demonstrating its superior reliability~\cite{ho2025llm}.
+Specifically, we employ Qwen2.5-32B-Instruct~\cite{qwen2.5} as the judge, prompting it to determine whether the model response is semantically equivalent the ground truth.
+To validate the reliability of this approach, we manually annotated 300 randomly sampled instances and observed a 96.7\% agreement rate between the LLM judge and human evaluators, confirming its robustness.

-In the original PRAG setup, few-shot prompts were used during both parameterization and inference on several datasets.
-However, this practice conflates task-specific patterns with the factual content of the documents, causing the resulting parametric representations to act more as task adapters than as carriers of document knowledge.
-Since our goal is to isolate and study the effect of knowledge injection via parameters, we remove all few-shot examples from both training and inference.
+\heading{Inference and Parameterization Setup} To strictly evaluate the effectiveness of knowledge injection, we enforce a zero-shot setting across all experiments.
+While the original P-RAG setup utilized few-shot prompts during both parameterization and inference on specific datasets.
+We argue that this practice risks conflating task-specific patterns with the factual content of documents.
+Therefore, we remove few-shot examples from the inference prompts for all methods, and likewise exclude them from P-RAG's training data.
+To ensure reproducibility, all generations utilize greedy decoding.

-All other settings follow the original implementation: each document is paired with one rewritten and three QA pairs for data augmentation; LoRA modules are trained for one epoch with a learning rate of $3 \times 10^{-4}$, applied exclusively to the feed-forward network (FFN) layers with rank $r=2$ and scaling factor $\alpha=32$.
+Regarding the parameterization process, both P-RAG and DyP-RAG are configured to apply LoRA to the FFN layers with rank $r=2$ and scaling factor $\alpha=32$.
+Specific implementation details are as follows: (i) P-RAG: We strictly follow the pipeline described in Section \ref{section:preliminary}.
+Consistent with the original work~\cite{su2025parametric}, each document is paired with one rewritten variant and three QA pairs for training.
+LoRA modules are optimized for one epoch with a learning rate of $3 \times 10^{-4}$. (ii) DyP-RAG: We utilize the official pre-trained hypernetwork checkpoints provided by the authors~\cite{tan2025dynamic}, which generate LoRA adapters adhering to the aforementioned configuration.